MMTalal/MMTalal/README.md

 I am trying to develop in the field of programming, and I hope one day to be able to write a lot of code in multiple languages.

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on Namaa For Engineering Consultations
+👩‍💻 I'm currently working at Namaa For Engineering Consultations

 🧠 I'm currently learning GIS & Remote Sensing and Programming